My Laptop Keeps Freezing And Not Responding Windows 7 (Fixed)

 Drain Your Laptop Battery

 Draining your laptop battery can be done easily and will most likely fix the issue.
-Switch off your laptop, take out the battery, then hold the On/Off key for like one minute.
+Switch off your laptop, take out the battery, then hold the On/Off key for one minute.

 Take Your Laptop To A Certified Laptop Repair Center